Gilbert Highet: Biography

 Born in Glasgow, Scotland, Gilbert Highet is best known as a mid-20th-century teacher of the humanities in the United States.
 He attended Hillhead High School, Glasgow, Glasgow University and, on both a Snell and a Jenkyns Exhibition, Balliol College, Oxford.
 His Oxford career was distinguished by a First in Classical Moderations, 1930, an Ireland and Craven Scholarship, 1930, the Chancellor's Prize for Latin Verse, 1931, and a First in Literae Humaniores ('Greats', philosophy and ancient history) in 1932.
 He was appointed a fellow of St John's College, Oxford in 1932 and remained at the college until 1938 when he moved to Columbia University.

 He had met his wife, the well-known novelist Helen MacInnes, while they were fellow-students at Glasgow, and they married in 1932.
 In 1938 he was appointed to the chair of Latin & Greek at Columbia University.
 He stayed at Columbia until 1971 (except for British Army service during World War II).
 He became an American citizen in 1951, following his appointment as Anthon Professor of Latin Language and Literature in 1950.
-See his obituary in The Times, January 26, 1978.

-Highet devoted most of his energy to teaching, but he also aspired to raise the level of mass culture and achieved a broader influence by publishing essays and books, hosting his own radio program, acting as a judge for the Book-of-the-Month Club, and serving on the editorial board of Horizon magazine.
+Known as a "populizer" of classical texts and a public intellectual, Highet devoted most of his energy to teaching, but he also aspired to raise the level of mass culture and achieved a broader influence by publishing essays and books, hosting his own radio program (his popular 15-minute radio shows broadcast weekly in the 1950s by more than 300 radio stations throughout the United States and Canada), acting as a judge for the Book-of-the-Month Club, and serving on the editorial board of Horizon magazine.

-Highet died in New York City.
+In 1965, at Columbia, Highet cancelled one of his lectures in order to protest that a representative of the New York Mattachine Society, an early gay rights organization, was being allowed to speak at Ferris Booth Hall.

+Highet died at New York Hospital of cancer at the age of 71.
+In addition to his wife, Highet was survived by a son, Keith, and three grandchildren.
+His obituary also appeared in the January 26, 1978 issue of The Times.